hchristol/SharedSqlQueries/README.md

 ```

 # Header parameters
-Put in the comment block at the beginning of your request
+Put header parameters in the comment block at the beginning of your request
 * **layer name** : name of the output layer (default : My Query)
 * **gid** : name of the required integer key column (default : gid)
 * **geom** : name of the geometry column (default : geom).
 Can be 'None' if no geometry is returned by query.